 On a moody morning, we drove through the center of the island, passing through many layers of clouds.
 It was perfect weather to be heading out on a forest levada-hike in search of waterfalls amidst the fog.

-After just a few hundred meters since the beginning of the trail, you will pass the first ‘waterfall’.
+After just a few hundred meters from the beginning of the trail, you will pass the first ‘waterfall’.
 It’s actually a man-made cascade, which is part of the levada system.

 The Levada Fajã do Rodrigues is lush from the first step to the last.
 In many locations, the forest threatens to engulf the trail as it branches out, seemingly reaching for the hikers.
 The density of the greenery is immense and the beauty of this trail is that the intensity of the forest only increases as the hike continues.